Brigadirk/MalmoPsi/README.md

 In the xml_settings file, you may change the XML file that sets up the experimental world.
 Currently this is a world with a fence around it and a few trees in there.
 The trees are spawned with Python code in the object_constructors file, to which you may add additional object constructors that you can use to add to the world.

+Note: it is important to keep <MissionQuitCommmands/> part of the XML, as this allows resetting a mission from the MicroPsi shell without running into a used server.

 ## Acknowledgments